 But for the purposes of DNA matching, at least for autosomal testing, you only need to go about six generations back—and maybe not even that far back.
 It’s actually much more useful build your family tree sideways: identify the siblings and spouses in each generation.

-These are called collateral relatives (as opposed to your direct ancestors).
-Your DNA matches generally descend from one of those siblings.
-This will help the DNA matching system, as well as you and your match, better identify your connection.
+These siblings—the aunts and uncles and cousins—are called collateral relatives.
+Your DNA matches will descend from your collateral relatives.
+Putting them on your tree will help the DNA matching system (as well as you and your match) better identify your connection.

 3. Come as close to the ground as possible.